The human wrongs of the Holocaust

 Linking the Holocaust to the theme of human rights in general was chosen as a way of enabling modern audiences to better relate to this tragedy and to draw the necessary lessons from it.

-The installations explore the dynamics of intolerance and exclusion, from bullying in the playground to discrimination against entire groups in society, and how this can escalate to mass violence.
-Segregation in the and Apartheid in South Africa are among the case studies highlighted.
+The installations explore the dynamics of intolerance and exclusion, from bullying in the playground to against entire groups in society, and how this can escalate to mass violence.
+Segregation in the United States and Apartheid in South Africa are among the case studies highlighted.

 “Visitors find the link that is made between the Second World War and human rights today to be very interesting,” observes Sara Verhaert.